Parramatta Grass (Sporobolus africanus).

 Cultural Control of Parramatta Grass.

-- Daily fluctuations in temperature, and exposure to light stimulate the germination of this weed.
-Aim to keep a full turf cover, as it reduces temperatures fluctuations, and prevents seed germination.
+- Daily fluctuations in temperature, and exposure to light stimulate the germination of this weed grass.

-- Any bare or thin turf areas allow the Parramatta Grass seed to germinate.
+- Any bare or thin turf areas will enable Tussock Grass to germinate from seed.

-- You can hand remove small Parramatta Grass plants if there is not too much.
+- Hand remove small Parramatta Grass plants if there is not too much.

-- Bag the seed head first to prevent seed dispersal.
+- Bag the seed head first to stop seed dispersal.

-- Slashing or Whipper snipping before you use a herbicide also pays dividends.
+- Slashing or Whipper snipping before you use a herbicide also helps with control.

-- Parramatta Grass favours compact soils, so soil aeration helps.
+- Rat’s Tail Grass favours compact soils, so soil aeration will help.

 - Keep N up to your turf grass as it encourages a healthy turf cover.

-The key is to try to manage Parramatta Grass before it seeds.
+The key is to try to manage Parramatta Grass before it goes to seeds.

 - Dig it out, and try to minimize soil disturbance.